-Our corporate headquarters, offices and one of our data center facilities are located in Northern California, a region that frequently experiences earthquakes.
+Our corporate headquarters, offices, warehouses and one of our data center facilities are located in Northern California. a region that frequently experiences earthquakes.
 We also maintain an office in Boca Raton, Florida, an area that has been prone to severe weather events, such as hurricanes.
 In addition, our third-party contract manufacturer facilities in China and our sole third-party customer service and support facility in the Philippines are located on the Pacific Rim near known earthquake fault zones that are vulnerable to damage from earthquakes, tsunamis, volcanic eruptions and/or typhoons.
 We and our contractors are also vulnerable to other types of disasters, such as power loss, fire, floods, pandemics, cyber-attack, war, political or civil unrest and terrorist attacks and similar events that are beyond our control.
+In particular, we depend on third-party contactors located in Russia for engineering and development services.
+We cannot assure you that our ability to continue transacting with third-party contractors in Russia would not be impacted by the effects of Russia's invasion of Ukraine in February 2022 or any resulting international sanctions.
 If any disasters were to occur, our ability to operate our business could be seriously impaired, and we may endure system interruptions, reputational harm, loss of intellectual property, delays in our services development, lengthy interruptions in our services, breaches of data security and loss of critical data, all of which could harm our future results of operations.
 Such events may also reduce demand for our products and services because of reduced global or national economic activity and can cause disruptions and extreme volatility in global financial markets, increase rates of default and bankruptcy, and impact levels of business and consumer spending.
 In addition, we do not carry earthquake insurance and we may not have adequate insurance to cover our losses resulting from other disasters or other similar significant business interruptions.
 Any significant losses not recoverable under our insurance policies could seriously impair our business and financial condition.